RebeccaSY/Turtle-Dinner/README.md

 The spawner randomly initiate items within the range of player's orbit.

 **Light changes:**
-Create a game object for the audio manager, use Awake() method, find all existing audio manager objects and destroy the excess ones to achieve continuous looping of the music.
+Create two directional lights: sun and moon, simulate day light and night light.
+Use 'transform.RotateAround' and 'transform.LookAt', causing the game object to orbit around the origin and gaze at it.

 **Background Music:**
 Create a game object for the audio manager, use Awake() method, find all existing audio manager objects and destroy the excess ones to achieve continuous looping of the music.